emilyvertosick/Statistics-Course/docs/01-week1.md

 To refer to one variable in your dataset, you can use the notation `dataset$variable` to indicate which dataset you are referencing, and which variable within that dataset.

-For example, this will summarize just the variable `age` from the `lesson1a` dataset.
+For example, this will summarize just the variable "age" from the **lesson1a** dataset.

 ```r